 • Buttermilk – To soften the dough and add a twangy flavor.

-How To Make Dumplings
+How to Make Homemade Chicken and Dumplings

 Get The Full (Printable) Homemade Chicken Dumplings Recipe Below.
 Enjoy!